 Let brunch settle by strolling around the shops of downtown’s Pearl Street, a brick-paved, pedestrian stretch of quaint boutiques and specialty shops.
 Savor outrageously decadent sweets at Piece, Love & Chocolate, stock up on everyday and exotic spices at Savory Spice Shop, browse natural body products at Rebecca’s Herbal Apothecary & Supply, find your next great read at Boulder Book Store or pick out the perfect outfit at Weekends.
 Another great option for shop-till-you-drop types is Twenty Ninth Street, an open-air retail district offering well-known brand names such as Anthropologie, Apple, The North Face, Lululemon and J Jill.
 Be sure to stop in the West Elm store, featuring products from local makers.

 Ready to take a break from shopping?
-There's a new outdoor beer garden at Twenty Ninth Street called The Barrel, perfect for sampling Boulder beers.
-Or head to North Boulder's warehouse district for a little wine tasting at Boulder Wine Studios, featuring three local wineries: Bookcliff Vineyards, Settembre Cellars and Decadent Saint.
+Or head to North Boulder's warehouse district for a little wine tasting at Boulder Wine Studios, featuring two local wineries, a cidery and a brewery all in one place.

 For dinner, take your pick of celebrated chefs and elegant restaurants in Boulder’s fine dining scene.
 Indulge in exquisite Northern Italian fare and expertly paired wines with the tasting menu at Frasca Food and Wine, or revel in fresh sushi and seasonal Japanese dishes at Izakaya Amu.
-At Arcana, creative American fare is reinterpreted with global influences, and its cocktail menu boasts craft spirits and unexpected ingredients.
 Or take in incredible mountain views at the historic Flagstaff House Restaurant, a longtime special occasion restaurant poised on a perch above the city.

 Finally, immerse yourself in Boulder’s arts and culture scene by enjoying an evening of classical music by the Boulder Philharmonic Orchestra or Boulder Symphony.
 For dance, theater, art cinema and more, check the events schedule at The Dairy Arts Center.